 Soke also has a devilishly funny – and sometimes even a bit dirty – sense of humor.
 You can tell that he truly enjoys teaching and sharing the art.
 This might be why after he demonstrates something, he always finishes with “hai okay play”.

-An aside: If you do get the opportunity to take a class with Soke, you will be pleasantly surprised to find out that in addition to being an amazing martial artist, Soke is also a very talented calligraphy artist.
+If you do get the opportunity to take a class with Soke, you will be pleasantly surprised to find out that in addition to being an amazing martial artist, Soke is also a very talented calligraphy artist.
 In fact if you bring a piece of paper Soke will draw something for you at the break in class.
 A word of warning though – Soke has a sense of humor, so if you try to get too clever, or just ask for anything – you might end up with a dirty picture (which is pretty awesome in and of itself).

 Ishizuka Sensei is one of the “first generation” of Japanese students of Soke.
 It’s only been recently that he has become better known in the Bujinkan community for the most recent generation.
 However, he has played a pivotal role in training many that have become the rest of the teachers we study under.